FHantke/brave-browser-wiki/P3A.md

 0. Disabled
 1. Enabled

-### Q27: On average, how many of the New Tab Pages you saw per day were sponsored?
+### Q27: In the past week, on the day where you created the most tabs, how many of the New Tab Pages were sponsored?

 `Brave.NTP.SponsoredNewTabsCreated` **[D]** **[A]** **[iOS]**